Knowledge Base Enabled Semantic Communication: A Generative Perspective: KB-Driven Semantic Coding and Transmission

 \subsection{KB-empowered Semantic Coding}

 The coding process in semantic communication typically entails two parts, i.e., semantic coding and channel coding, which are often designed independently.
 Semantic KB is readily amenable to such a separate coding architecture.
 For example, when using shallow neural nets as semantic metalets, the transmitter would systematically combine them and use the assemble net to extract the semantic information in the source message.
 Given the channel knowledge supplied by channel KB, the transmitter could insert redundant symbols to make the digital signal resistant to channel distortions.
-At the receiver side, it performs channel and semantic decoding in an exactly symmetric way so as to yield a desired content.
+At the receiver side, it performs channel decoding and semantic decoding in an exactly symmetric way, followed by yielding a desired content in a generative manner.

 Although this elegant decomposition has been fairly well recognized, there is a growing consensus that it may become obsolete in the future due to constraints on block code length.
-As an alternative, JSCC is a favored option that can be implemented with the aid of semantic KB.
+As an alternative, JSCC is a favored option that can be implemented with the aid of semantic KBs.
 A common direction is to employ an \textit{autoencoder} as the backbone structure.
-More precisely, an encoder and a decoder are deployed at the transmitter and the receiver, which are instantiated as neural nets (e.g., convolutional neural net) that take charge of JSCC encoding and decoding, respectively.
-Notably, generative AI models, especially diffusion models can also be utilized because of their exceptional image generation capabilities.
+More precisely, an encoder and a decoder are deployed at the transmitter and the receiver, which are instantiated as neural nets that take charge of JSCC encoding and decoding, respectively.
+In particular, GAI models, such as transformer and diffusion models, can be utilized, where the former adepts in semantic extraction while the latter excels at content generation.
 The communication channel is viewed as a non-trainable layer between the encoder and decoder.
-In particular, the autoencoder design is closely related to the channel condition.
+Notably, the autoencoder design is closely related to the channel condition.
 For example, the output layer of the encoder should fit the channel dimensions.
 A simple strategy is to learn a set of autoencoders associated with different ranges of SNR and resource budget.
 In this way, the transmitter and the receiver could dynamically select a suitable autoencoder before transmission on top of the channel knowledge offered by channel KB.
-Another solution is to integrate an attention feature module in the training stage, which acts like an ``adaptor" to make the system robust against the time-variation nature of the communication environment.
+Another solution is to integrate an attention feature module, which fuses semantic features with the CSI in the training stage, making the system robust against the time-variation nature of the communication environment \cite{Gunduz:JSCC}.